MartinValchevv/video-wc-gallery/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.20 =
+* To generate new thumbnail sizes you will need to in the product edit delete the video and add it again add the video to generate new thumbnails and save

 = 1.14 =
 * Added new setting to show videos first